 We are honoured to be able to tell Eugene’s most amazing story.

-Visit the IMDb website for “Black Jacques”
+Visit the IMDb website for more on the production of “Black Jacques”